Bull on tracks disrupts trains between Newark and New York

 Exactly how the bull came to be loose, who owns it and other details about the bovine’s walk around Newark weren’t immediately clear.

-It wasn't the first time a bull has been loose in Newark.
+It wasn’t the first time a bull had been loose in Newark.

 In 2006, it took authorities 10 hours to capture a bull roaming around the city, according to NBC News.
 Two years before that a steer escaped a slaughterhouse and wandered around Newark before it was captured and sent to a sanctuary, NBC reported.